Luctum/Projet2PDL_OpenFoodFact/README.md

 ### Provider configuration

-provider : With which dump do you want to use in order to retreive the data. (eg: csv or mongo)
+provider : Which dump do you want to use in order to retreive the data. (eg: csv or mongo)

 #### In the case of _mongo_ :